Human Heart – Functions, Circulation, Diagram

 - The heart also keeps the blood pressure in the body steady.

 There are two forms of circulation within the body: pulmonary circulation and systemic circulation.
+And these are the important function of Human Heart.

 Human Heart Blood Circulation